dashingsoft/pyarmor/docs/topic/rftmode.rst

 - **rft-auto-include**

-  This method first renames all the functions, classes and methods, add them to include table.
-If same name is used in attribute chains, but can't make sure its type, leave it but log it with format ``modname:lineno:attribute chains``.
+  This method first search all the functions, classes and methods in the scripts, add them to include table, and transform all of them.
+If same name is used in attribute chains, but can't make sure its type, leave attribute name as it is, but log it with format ``modname:lineno:chains``.

   Then users manually analysis these logs, convert it to a ruler if it need to be renamed.